HelioBaOb/HelioBaOb/README.md

 	- Spotify app clone for my final proyect
 	- Development of an app for my school students
 - :bulb: I'm interested in all things data: *Big Data, App dvelopmnet, Software development, IoT*
-- 💬 Talk to me about Tennis 🎾, Memes, anything that interests me xd.
+- 💬 Talk to me about Tennis 🎾, Memes, Músic, Videogames or Movies.
-- 🌱 I’m currently pursuing *Machine learning*.
+- 🌱 I’m currently pursuing *Everything that challenges me*.

 ### My skills include